AdHoc-Protocol/AdHoc-protocol/README.md

 2. Downloading generated results
 3. Deploying your project
 4. View your project structure as a diagram
 5. Upload `.proto` files to convert into AdHoc protocol description format
+6. Retain and update user `UUID`

 It accepts the following input: